Reza Atri: Career

 Atri began his professional career with a silver medal at the Junior Asian Championship, 2014 in the 55 kg division.
 Moving up to the senior level, Atri achieved a bronze medal at the 2015 Military World Games.
-In the following year, Atri earned two gold medals in the Aleksandr Medved's Prizes, and the Paris Grand Prix.
+In the following year, Atri earned two gold medals in the Aleksandr Medved's Prizes with wins over Batamunkuyeu Dzimchyk, World multimedalist and 2013 World Cup champion Sezar Akgül, Zelimkhan Abakarov, Nodar Arabidze, and the Paris Grand Prix.
 At the 2017 Asian Wrestling Championships, Atri was awarded a bronze medal after defeating his opponent from South Korea.
 At the 2018 Asian games, Atri wrestled in the 57 kg division and won a bronze medal after defeating Bhagawati Sah Teli, Sandeep Tomar, and Kim Sung-gwon.
 A year after, Atri won a gold medal at the 2019 Asian Wrestling Championships after defeating Kang Kum-song in the final match.
 In the same year, Atri secured the fifth place in the World Championships and qualified for the 2020 Summer Olympics.
 At the 2020 Summer Olympics, Atri won against Süleyman Atlı and Erdenebatyn Bekhbayar and proceeded to the semifinal, but then lost to Zaur Uguev.
 He didn't advance to the final match and ended up tied fifth.

 On 18 September 2022, he competed at the 2022 World Wrestling Championships in the 61 kg division and won a silver medal.
 He won four matches by defeating Besir Alili, Islam Bazarganov, Georgi Vangelov, and Narmandakhyn Narankhüü.
 However, Atri lost the final match to the Japanese wrestler Rei Higuchi.